theripper93/Levels/README.md

 *The module is free but if you are selling maps that use my modules you'll need a commercial licence wich is available on my patreon

-## Perfect Vision: Levels is not currently compatible with perfect vision and you will esperience erratic behaviour, use at your own risk
+## Perfect Vision: Levels is not currently compatible with perfect vision and you will experience erratic behaviour, use at your own risk

 **How to use:**